Donating clothing and items that you do not use, should be on your bucket list this year!

-The idea behind the challenge was to declutter, getting rid of old clothes that are too big or too small, making space for something new and in the process helping people in need along the way.
-You might not see the value of your old clothes anymore, but someone else in need are guaranteed to see the value.
+The idea behind the challenge was to declutter, getting rid of old clothes that are too big or too small, making space for something new, and in the process helping people in need along the way.
+You might not see the value of your old clothes any more, but someone else in need is guaranteed to see the value.

 Smartschool was able to restart classes at the start of July.
-Soon after this we collected all our donations and packed it into bags.
+Soon after this we collected all our donations and packed them into bags.
 In correspondence with the Bloemfontein Baptiste Church who works with the VVN, we were able to donate the items collected, on Friday the 3rd of July.
-The Smartschool family are very excited to share the experience with our clients.
-It truly is a pleasure to give back to the community and it’s people in need.
+The Smartschool family is very excited to share the experience with our clients.
+It truly is a pleasure to give back to the community and its people in need.

 You can be part of our next project.
 So keep an eye out for what we will be doing next in order to give back to the community.